kubedb/docs/docs/guides/druid/quickstart/overview/index.md

   druid.indexer.logs.s3Prefix: "druid/indexing-logs"
 ```

+Let’s create the `deep-storage-config` Secret shown above:

 ```bash
 $ kubectl create -f https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/examples/druid/quickstart/deep-storage-config.yaml
 secret/deep-storage-config created
 ```

+You can also use options like Amazon S3, Google Cloud Storage, or Azure Blob Storage and create a connection information `Secret` like this, and you are good to go.

 ## Create a Druid Cluster